PalosGW/LHL-SQL-Project/starting_with_data.md

 ---
 Answer:	Channel grouping looks to be the funnel categories for how customers land on our website.
 Assumptions and rankigns for
 		channelgrouping categories are as follows:
-		1. Organic Search, count 84,857
+1. **Organic Search**, count 84,857
-			- Seems to people who search for our site organically without paid ad streams influenting this result
+   - Seems to be people who search for our site organically without paid ad streams influencing this result.

-		2. Referral, count 31,260
+2. **Referral**, count 31,260
-			- People who have landed from our site after hearing about it from another or being referred by them
+   - People who have landed on our site after hearing about it from another or being referred by them.

-		3. Direct, count 28,776
+3. **Direct**, count 28,776
-			- Seems to be people with our site bookmarked or know the URL directly to jump straight to the site
+   - Seems to be people with our site bookmarked or who know the URL directly to jump straight to the site.

-		4. Social, count 11,810
+4. **Social**, count 11,810
-			- People who land on our site from our social media accounts or from paid ads on social media platforms
+   - People who land on our site from our social media accounts or from paid ads on social media platforms.

-		5. Paid Search, count 5,203
+5. **Paid Search**, count 5,203
-			- Seems to be paid adds on web browsers or paying to increase SEO efficiency to be higher in search algorithms
+   - Seems to be paid ads on web browsers or paying to increase SEO efficiency to be higher in search algorithms.

-		6. Affiliates, count 1,964
+6. **Affiliates**, count 1,964
-			- Affiliate marketers who we have paid or made deals with to direct traffic to out site
+   - Affiliate marketers who we have paid or made deals with to direct traffic to our site.

-		7. Display, count 1,297
+7. **Display**, count 1,297
-			- Slightly unclear, best guess are banner and video ads on other websites
+   - Slightly unclear; the best guess is banner and video ads on other websites.

-		8. Other, count 7
+8. **Other**, count 7
-			- Visitors who land on the website which don't fall into the other 7 categories
+   - Visitors who land on the website but don't fall into the other 7 categories.

 	Found an inordinate amount of duplicates using the 9 columns from userengagement_CTE, total rows dropped from 4+ million to 165,000.
 Fortunately the rankings remained the same from most to least successful grouping channels regardless.